 ping devcoops.com &

 - STDOUT and STDERR will still be printing in the foreground.
-This could be annoying as well, so the command you are looking forward is:
+This could be annoying as well, so the command you are looking for is:

 ping devcoops.com &>/dev/null &